matthiasn/octopress-blog/source/_posts/2013-09-10-birdwatch-explained.markdown

 POST       /tweets/search        controllers.BirdWatch.search
 {% endcodeblock %}

+Here is an overview of the controller actions:

+{% img left /images/controller.png 'image' 'images'%}

 Let's start with code for the **index** action which serves the main page.
 The HTML comes from a rendered view, which in this case is almost entirely plain HTML, except that the title of the page is inserted through a parameter.
 But more sophisticated data structures could be inserted here as necessary.
 For example, imagine localized strings that depend on the language of the client browser.
 That kind of information is available to the action through the request (which we can make available to the action as seen in the controller actions below).

 {% codeblock Index Action lang:scala https://github.com/matthiasn/BirdWatch/blob/22f8e3f90a11690eda5e36a339a116821dc1b2ff/app/controllers/BirdWatch.scala BirdWatch.scala %}